-Siegel & Kaufman, P.C. provides focused legal advice for all of your family law needs, including paternity and visitation.
+Siegel, Colin & Kaufman provides focused legal advice for all of your family law needs, including paternity and visitation.
 Our lawyers have represented many parents to determine paternity and set reasonable visitation.
 Our low-key approach to family law matters means we take all of your concerns to heart and approach each case with personalized attention, while seeking to find a quiet out-of-court solution.

 There are two methods for establishing paternity of a child born outside of marriage in Connecticut: